CompEng0001/YearZeroRoboticArm/README.md

 * Further modification includes Serial I/O

 * **PLEASE NOTE** that this is only to be used with the Braccio Shield V4 becasue the softstart function protects the servo motors and the junctions from damages
+   >* M1 = base degrees.
+Allowed values from 0 to 180 degrees
+    * M2 = shoulder degrees.
+Allowed values from 15 to 165 degrees
+    * M3 = elbow degrees.
+Allowed values from 0 to 180 degrees
+    * M4 = wrist vertical degrees.
+Allowed values from 0 to 180 degrees
+    * M5 = wrist rotation degrees.
+Allowed values from 0 to 180 degrees
+    * M6 = gripper degrees.
+Allowed values from 10 to 73 degrees.
+10: the toungue is open, 73: the gripper is closed.

 ## Installation

 * All you need to do is clone/download (greenButton) and choose download as Zip.
 * Right click an extract at current location or navigate to the ardunio sketch folder on the machine and do it there.

-## Construction
+## Consturction

-* [**Read the Specification**](https://github.com/CompEng0001/YearZeroRoboticArm/blob/master/Specifications.md) - link for specification sheet, please read some useful information inside.
+* [Specification]() - link for specification sheet, please read some useful information inside.

 * Click the image for construction video